yahya010/yahya010.github.io/_portfolio/collaborative_filtering.md

+---
+title: "Collaborative Filtering Methods for Paper Recommendation Systems"
+authors:
+  - name: Yahya Emara
+tags:
+  - recommender-systems
+  - machine-learning
+excerpt: "Describing collaborative filtering methods from classical SVD to NeuMF/GraphNeuMF/DMF and an ensemble to recommend papers."
+order: 3
+---

 # Collaborative Filtering Methods for Paper Recommendation Systems

-We have a dataset of ratings that researchers have given to various papers.
+In out setting, we have a dataset of ratings that researchers have given to various papers.
 This data can be imagined as a large, sparse matrix where rows represent researchers, columns represent papers, and the entries are the ratings.
 Many entries are missing because a researcher has not rated most of the available papers.

 Our task is to predict these missing ratings.
 A high predicted rating for an unread paper would be a strong signal to recommend it to a researcher.